userguide-galaxea/Product_User_Guide/docs/Guide/A1/R1_Step_by_Step_Guide.md

 ### 3.1 Connect the Display, Keyboard and Mouse
 <span style="color:red;">**Important: For your safety, please power off R1 before connecting any cables.**</span>

-Use the L-hex key to remove two M3 screws on the peripheral interface cover on the chassis.
+Remove two M3 screws on the peripheral interface cover on the chassis.
 Connect HDMI cable to the chassis and the display.

-<u>Note: Please ensure a firm connection to avoid looseness.</u>
+<u>Note: Please ensure a firm connection to avoid cable looseness.</u>

 ![3.1_HDMI_Connecting](assets/3.1_HDMI_Connecting.png)

-Connect the mouse and keyboard to the USB interface on the chest.
+Connect the mouse and keyboard to the USB ports.
-<u>Note: Please ensure a firm connection to avoid looseness.</u>
+<u>Note: Please ensure a firm connection to avoid cable looseness.</u>

 ![3.1_USB_Connecting](assets/3.1_USB_Connecting.png)

 ### 3.2 Power On

 The battery is located at the bottom of the right side of the chassis.
 Remove four screws and slide the cover right to detach it.
-Then, put the battery into the chassis, connect the battery cable to the chassis, and close the cover.
-To remove and change the battery, reverse the above steps.
+Then, put the battery into the chassis, connect the battery cable, and close the cover.
+To remove and change the battery, reverse those steps.

 ![3.2_battery_in](assets/3.2_battery_in.png)